rabanser89/ml_project_census_bureau/README.md

 The app is deployed to the cloud application platform [www.render.com](https://www.render.com), where continuous delivery is enabled.
 See the screenshot continuous_deployment.png and continuous_deployment2.png

-The live api in action can be found in the screenshot live_get.png and post_get.png
+The live api in action can be found in the screenshots live_get.png and post_get.png